Sacred Indian Burial Grounds

 New Years VN-2.jpg

-LOST AND FOUND CHRONICLES - CHAPTER THREE - HELPING JOE COCKER CASH A CHECK
+HELPING JOE COCKER CASH A CHECK

 In the spring of 1975 I formed a production company which I'd named Fallen Angel Productions.
 I needed the company to deal with the money I received from my financier, Rezi Kashfi, to pay my musicians, engineers, rehearsal studios, recording studios, roadies and myself.
 Working with Rezi was difficult and I'd found myself frequently chasing after him for the weekly money needed to keep my band afloat and together.